timebertt/kubernetes-controller-sharding/README.md

-# kubernetes-controller-sharding
+# Kubernetes Controller Sharding

-Experiment for sharding in Kubernetes controllers
+_Towards Horizontally Scalable Kubernetes Controllers_

+## About

-This study project is part of my master's studies in Computer Science at [DHBW CAS](https://cas.dhbw.de).
+This study project is part of my master's studies in Computer Science at the [DHBW Center for Advanced Studies](https://www.cas.dhbw.de/) (CAS).

-You can find the thesis belonging to this implementation in the repository [thesis-controller-sharding](https://github.com/timebertt/thesis-controller-sharding).
+You can download and read the full thesis belonging to this implementation here: [thesis-controller-sharding](https://github.com/timebertt/thesis-controller-sharding).
+This repository contains the practical part of the thesis: a sample operator using the sharding implementation, a full monitoring setup and some tools for demonstration and evaluation purposes.

 The controller sharding implementation itself is done in a generic way in [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime).
 It is currently located in the `sharding` branch of my fork: https://github.com/timebertt/controller-runtime/tree/sharding.
-This repository contains a sample operator using the sharding implementation for demonstration and evaluation purposes.

 ## TL;DR

-Try to distribute reconciliation of Kubernetes objects across multiple controller instances.
+Distribute reconciliation of Kubernetes objects across multiple controller instances.
 Remove the limitation to have only one active replica (leader) per controller.

 ## Motivation